exogenesispr/rn-github-explorer/README.md

 ```
 5. **Run on a device or emulator**:
 - Press 'a' to run on an Android emulator
 - Press 'i' to run on an iOS simulator
 - Press 'w' to run the web version
 - Scan the QR code with the Expo Go app on your device (**using SDK 52**)

+## Implementation Notes

+### Completed Requirements
+- ✅ TypeScript integration with full type safety
+- ✅ React Native implementation with Expo
+- ✅ Apollo Client for GraphQL data fetching
+- ✅ Search by text in issue title/body
+- ✅ Filter by OPEN/CLOSED status
+- ✅ Issue detail view with comments
+- ✅ Error handling for API failures and invalid inputs
+- ✅ Structured state management using custom hooks
+- ✅ Routing with Expo Router
+- ✅ Pagination for search results

+### Extra assignments
+- Comments pagination not implemented.
+- Unit and E2E tests not implemented.

 ## Future improvements
 - Add unit and integration tests
-- Extend automated CI/CD with GitHub Actions
 - Implement pagination for issue comments
 - Add markdown rendering for issue bodies and comments
+- Extend automated CI/CD with GitHub Actions
 - Extended error handling and retry mechanisms

 ## Acknowledgments: